-11. Eyeliner (Nuori ja kaunis).
+11. Black Eyeliner (Nuori ja kaunis).
 Nuori ja kaunis is a song from the soundtrack of the coming-of-age film Elokuu (2011).
 The somewhat naïve, contemplative protagonist explores his rebellious romantic self.

 12. The Dragon of the North (Show Me How You Burlesque).
 Estonian fairytales and pole-dancing controversy.